Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/17_functions/_index.en.md

     [10] "Cat"               "Dog, Reptile"      "Dog"
     [13] "Cat"               "None"              "Reptile, Plant"

 Here's where a custom function can help us.
-We're going to write a function that will split those values for us, and create a new pets dataframe that we can then attach to our current `survey` dataframe.
+We know that each of the entries in `pets` is separated by a comma, and we can exploit that structure.
+We're going to write a function that will split those values for us by commas, and create a new pets dataframe that we can then attach to our current `survey` dataframe.

 The first step of creating a good function is clearly defining the key components: the **input**, **output**, and **arguments**.
 In our case, the input will be our pets column, the output will be a dataframe with one column per pet type, and a value of `TRUE` or `FALSE` depending on if the case had that pet.
-We won't need any arguments for now.
+We won't need any arguments aside from the input for now.

 When I am creating a function, I typically write the code to do what I want first, and then convert it into a function.
 Let's write some code to create our output dataframe, and then we can work to fill it.
 I want to stress that this is *one* way to go about solving this problem.
-There are plenty of other valid options.
+There are plenty of other valid (and easier, once we learn some more skills) options.

 First, we'll create a new dataframe with a column for each of our possible pets, and a row for all 15 of our cases.
 I'll fill the dataframe with `NA`s for now.